 Once the liver releases glucose into the bloodstream, the healthy body immediately releases insulin to prevent hyperglycemia (high blood glucose).
 However, for diabetics, there is no longer enough insulin secretion or improper use of available insulin, thus fasting blood-glucose level stays high.

 For FPG test, you require to have been fasting for at least 12 to 14 hours (must not to eat or drink anything except water for 12 to 14 hours).
 Because of this prolong fasting; the test is convenient to have in the morning.

 Blood glucose levels: FPG test can be mention with different measurement units; they are:

-- milligrams per deciliter (mg/dl), is the unit to measure that shows ‘x’ milligrams of glucose in the blood plasma per deciliter of blood, Blood glucose level in mg/dl is the unit used in United States.
+- milligrams per deciliter (mg/dl), is the unit to measure that shows ‘x’ milligrams of glucose in the blood plasma per deciliter of blood, Blood glucose level in mg/dl is the unit used in the United States.

 - millimoles per liter (mmol/L), is the unit of measure that shows 'x' mmol concentration of glucose in the blood plasma per liter of blood.
-In most part of the world (except United States) uses this unit for blood-glucose test results.
+In most part of the world (except the United States) uses this unit for blood-glucose test results.

 Even if the results are within the normal range, your doctor may order additional tests if you have diabetes risk factors or symptoms.